desmap/ale-sensible/README.md

 ## Still waisting time fixing your linter?

-`:PlugClean` your linter.
+`:PlugClean` asap.
 Don't tinker around.
+If a linter doesn't fit, it will never fit.
 Think back: When was the last time your created some masterpiece of code?
 You remember? **Did you use a linter then?** 😶